 Today, an annual event is held to celebrate the music and the culture that thrived in the area in bygone days.
-The fourth annual Myrtle Beach Jazz Festival returns October 4-6, 2019 on historic Carver Street in Myrtle Beach!
+The fifth annual Myrtle Beach Jazz Festival returns October 15-17, 2021 on historic Carver Street in Myrtle Beach!

 Charlie’s Place was an iconic Jim Crow-era supper club on Carver Street in Myrtle Beach that’s said to be the birthplace of the Shag, South Carolina’s official state dance.
 Over the years, owner Charlie Fitzgerald played host to a series of African-American music legends – including Dizzy Gillespie, Little Richard, Billie Holliday, Duke Ellington, Cab Calloway, Lena Horne, Count Basie, Muddy Waters, Ray Charles and others, according to the City of Myrtle Beach.